 - Check with your credit union.
 A good place to start on your search for debt consolidation loans is with a credit union.
 These are not-for-profit financial institutions and are known for having less strict requirements when applying for loans.
 Many offer competitive rates and charge no fees.

 - Get online.
 You may be used to shopping for your financial products in person at your local brick and mortar, but you’re missing out if you’re not also checking rates with online lenders.
-There are tons to choose from, many of which are reputable companies who’ve been in the lending game for years.
+There are tons to choose from, many of which are reputable companies that have been in the lending game for years.
 Rates may be higher, especially with a low credit score, but many online lenders are more flexible when it comes to requirements.